-It's essential to monitor your blood glucose levels frequently during your pregnancy.
+It is essential to monitor your blood glucose levels frequently during your pregnancy.
 You will be asked to monitor before meals and one to two hours after meals.
-You may, at times, be advised to do some extra monitoring, such as before bed and overnight (to look for hypos).
-You should also check your blood glucose levels before driving.
+You may, at times, be advised to do some extra monitoring, such as before bed and overnight.

-Monitoring will help you and your doctor to get a better understanding of your blood glucose levels so you can adjust your insulin to achieve the best possible management of your diabetes.
-Extra blood glucose monitoring can also help you reduce the tendency to have hypos and big swings in your blood glucose levels.
+Monitoring will help you and your diabetes in pregnancy team to get a better understanding of your blood glucose levels so you can achieve the best possible management of your diabetes.
+If you are taking insulin, monitoring can help you make decisions about adjusting insulin doses.
+Extra monitoring can also help you avoid hypos.